kotarou3/ffxiv-arena-images/README.md

 foreground arena (before being limited in size by a death wall) being 36m in radius

-The P4 arena is missing the "paved stone" textures on the ground, but otherwise should be fine
+The arena phases are numbered by the order they appear in the fight, rather than corresponding exactly to fight phases (since arenas are reused in different phases)

 ### T4
 Arena radius: 25m